yush2106/stm32-labs/50-freertos/README.md

 Step 4: Execute tasks at the same time

-Each task has its timing process to drive the LEDs to turn on or turn off.
+Each thread task has its own timing process to drive the LEDs to turn on or turn off.

 ![image](https://github.com/yush2106/stm32-labs/blob/main/50-freertos/img/50-freertos-04.jpg)